Mars: From a Mythological and Symbolic Perspective

 Mars is a malefic planet that’s connected to war, violence, conflict, anger, and fiery impulses.
 It can be both something you partake in yourself, something that’s done to you, or something you work with (i.e., you might funnel your anger into activism, you might have a tendency to get pulled into bar fights, or you might work with domestic violence victims, etc.).

-Mars is also associated with energy and vitality, as well as desire, courage, grive, determination, taking action, and decisiveness.
+Mars is also associated with energy and vitality, as well as desire, courage, determination, taking action, and decisiveness.
 As I mentioned in the section about Ares above, his union with Aphrodite resulted in the birth of Eros, the god of love and sex.
-In other words, there’s a need for both the energies of Venus and Mars in romantic relationships where love, companionship, desire, passion, sex, etc. is part of the relationship.
+In other words, there’s a need for both the energies of Venus and Mars in romantic relationships where love, companionship, desire, passion, sex, etc., are part of the relationship.
 Venus is the love, companionship, pleasure, and sweetness, while Mars is the courage, willpower, and decisiveness to take the first step and keep the relationship going.
 It’s difficult for one to fully function without the other.

 If you want early access to my posts, as well as additional content, join my Patreon.